American Medical Resource Institute

-AMRI has been providing high-quality professional education for almost 30 years.
+AMRI has been providing high-quality professional education for almost 35 years.
 We are experts at not only imparting knowledge, but helping our students convert the knowledge into a framework which supports accurate and safe decisions which need to be made under pressure.
-AMRI's faculty brings a diverse range of training and experience including: nationally certified firearms instructors; law enforcement firearms instructors; adult educators; legal educators; trauma medicine educators; tactical/medical instructors; and, nationally certified Safety Officers.
+AMRI's faculty brings a diverse range of training and experience including: nationally certified law enforcement firearms instructors; adult educators; legal educators; trauma medicine educators; tactical/medical instructors; and, nationally certified Public Safety Officers.
 Our faculty are members of, or participants in organizations including International Association of Law Enforcement Firearm Instructors; International Law Association of Law Enforcement Educators and Trainers; National Rifle Association Law Enforcement Division; International Counter-Terrorism Officers Association, the International School of Tactical Medicine; and, the International Association of Campus Law Enforcement.
 Each member of the AMRI team keeps current through ongoing training, re-qualification and networking.

 "I was so afraid of guns before I took the AMRI basic pistol course.
 Now I am totally comfortable with my Glock.
 The safety issues were covered so well!
 After I finished my course and went to the range with my husband, he signed up to take a course too.
 I was appreciative of the professionalism of the staff, and the total quality of the program."